Prior to undertaking a flight test for the issue of a Pilot Certificate you will need to:

 Actual time spent in the aircraft will average 1.0 hour and occasionally up to 1.3 hours, depending on the lesson of the day.
 You will need to allow approximately 2 hours per lesson.
 This allows you time to check out the aircraft, participate in a pre-flight briefing, fly the aircraft, and do a de-brief after the flight.

-You can start your flying lessons with a Free Temporary RA-Aus Membership that covers you for 3 hours flying or 28 days, whichever comes first.
-And that is easy, you just fill out a form on the day of your first flight.
+You can start your flying lessons with a Free Temporary RA-Aus Membership that covers you for 3 hours flying or 30 days, whichever comes first.
+And that is easy, you just fill out an on-line form on the day of your first flight.
 This gives you the opportunity of going flying for a few lessons to see if you are enjoying it, before you commit to continue your lessons.

 The next step is to join RA-Aus.
 Membership includes the issue of the Student Pilot Certificate, 3rd party insurance cover, Operations Manual, Technical Manual, 12 months RA-Aus membership and 12 months on-line subscription to the monthly Recreational Aviation Australia journal, Sport Pilot.